What is Viventium

 -

-Single-AI blind spots — If you talk to one AI with one system prompt and one model, you risk confirmation bias and missing perspectives.
-Viventium activates specialized background agents (cortices) when the conversation needs deeper checking, broader research, or independent challenge.
+Single-AI blind spots - If you talk to one AI with one system prompt and one model, you risk confirmation bias and missing perspectives.
+Viventium can activate specialized background agents when the conversation needs deeper checking, broader research, or independent challenge.

 -